conversationai/perspectiveapi/score_normalization.md

 difficult to previous ones, some change in scores is still likely.
 However, in practice, we think this will be reasonably stable, and clients will be able to have the same 'sense' of what a threshold means.

-We are always looking for better ways to provide stability, so if you know of better ways to do this, please do [file an issue](https://github.com/conversationai/perspectiveapi/issues).
+We are always looking for better ways to provide stability, so if you know of better ways to do this, please do [suggest it on github](https://github.com/conversationai/perspectiveapi/issues).